UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Clusters/Michael.md

 Email <rc-support@ucl.ac.uk> with any support queries.
 It will be helpful to include Michael in the subject along with some descriptive text about the type of problem, and you should mention your username in the body.

+## Acknowledging the use of Michael in publications

+ To acknowledge this facility please include the following test in presentations and papers: "used the Michael Supercomputer (FIRG030)."